nanvix/nanvix/README.md

 The script above accepts some optional parameters to configure bochs.
 Please, run `bash tools/run/run.sh --help` for more details.

-## Documentation

-See [the documentation](https://github.com/nanvix/documentation/blob/master/README.md) for an overview about the Nanvix system and detailed information.

 ## License and Maintainers

-Nanvix is a free software that is under the GPL V3 license and is maintained by Pedro H. Penna.
+Nanvix is a free software that is under the GPL V3 license and is maintained by Pedro Henrique Penna.
 Any questions or suggestions send him an
 email: <pedrohenriquepenna@gmail.com>